-- 105. Proposed water and sewer connections require a Connection Permit from Mammoth Community Water District.
-Prior to the Town authorizing any construction, the applicant shall obtain water and sewer permits from Mammoth Community Water district and pay applicable fees to the District. - 106.
+- 106. Prior to issuance of a building permit, one of the following shall be completed: - a.
+Recordation of the final map.
+The applicant shall provide evidence to the Town that the map has been recorded prior to issuance of the building permit for the project.
+Evidence shall consist of the recording information on the final map; or - b.
+If a building permit is issued prior to the recordation of the final map, the project shall be considered an apartment development under one ownership to comply with the State Subdivision Map Act, unless and until the final map is recorded.
+Under this scenario, no certificate of occupancy may be issued and no sale of the units may be made by the owner until a final map is recorded. - 107.
+Proposed water and sewer connections require a Connection Permit from Mammoth Community Water District.
+Prior to the Town authorizing any construction, the applicant shall obtain water and sewer permits from Mammoth Community Water district and pay applicable fees to the District. - 108.
 For all fences, retaining and screening walls greater than 48" in height above grade, the applicant shall submit plans to and obtain a building permit from the building division.